natwoshoes/ObjectDetectionModel_LatitudeAI/README.md

 - GPU memory requirements: At least 8GB VRAM recommended
 - Disk space: ~4GB required for the nuScenes mini dataset
-- Internet connection required for initial model downloads

-For any installation issues, please check the [Issues](link-to-issues) section of our repository or create a new issue.
 ## Acknowledgements

 We would like to thank the teams behind DepthAnything and Detectron2 for their excellent models and documentation.
 Additionally, we're grateful to the nuScenes team for providing such a comprehensive dataset for autonomous driving research.